 There’s a new cup face in town, and Cleveland drivers have it.
 The Launcher Cup-Face helps create much higher COR (flex and rebound) across the face of the driver.
 Results should be more distance and speed for your ball.
 Because the weld point is behind the leading edge nowadays, this maximizes ball speed to increase the forgiveness you enjoy.

 Towards the back of the sole under the CG logo a weight has been placed to move the CG back farther and lower, and a touch towards the heel.
 Doing so results in a very subtle draw bias.
-This form of weight placement is prevalent in drivers and helps achieve higher launch angle and makes them more forgiving.
+This form of weight placement is prevalent in drivers and helps achieve a higher launch angle and makes them more forgiving.

 Cleveland is making a big deal of their ultra-lightweight hosel.
 Most drivers today have extra weight due to the adjustable hosels on them.